Dado-Chumbado/roll-dice-dnd/README.md

 To access the database statistics, each player can use the `!stats` command.
 To get the session statistics, use the `!session-stats` command.

+## Testing

+To execute tests, run `poetry run pytest` in the terminal.

 Contributing